This huge flying boat had a wingspan of 126 feet and was crewed by five US Navy aviators and one US Coast Guardsman

 Chief Machinist Mate Eugene Rhoads, USN was the sixth crew member of the NC-4 and the only enlisted man.
 Rhoads was a key member of the crew and the go-to-guy when engine or other mechanical problems put the flight at risk.

-It was huge by any standard, standing 24 feet high, with an upper wingspan of 126 feet and powered by four 400 hp Liberty engines.
+The NC-4 was huge by any standard, standing 24 feet high, with an upper wingspan of 126 feet and powered by four 400 hp, V-12, Liberty engines.
 The engineers and contractors were startled when the Navy brass told them: “I don’t know exactly how to put this, but the admiral wants a seaplane that can fly the Atlantic.”
 That was quite an order.
-It was just 16 years since the Wright Brothers’ first flight at Kitty Hawk went 120 feet….less than the wingspan of the proposed seaplane.
+It was just 14 years since the Wright Brothers’ first flight at Kitty Hawk went 120 feet – less than the wingspan of the proposed seaplane.

 The best minds went to work.
-Most of the details were turned over to the Curtiss Airplane Co. team but there was an argument about the hull design.
+Many of the details were turned over to the Curtiss Airplane Co. team but there was an argument about the hull design.
 The Navy wanted the hull to be both a flight cabin and a boat but also lightweight and sturdy.
 A talented Navy design engineer proposed a 45 foot hull with a 10 foot beam but one critic said: “I would feel safer in a peanut shell.”
-The Navy engineer won the argument and built the hull himself….by hand.
-Each of the four aircraft was delivered at a cost of $100,000.
+The Navy engineer won the argument and built the hull himself – by hand.
+Each of the four aircraft was delivered at a cost of $100,000 – the equivalent of $1.4M today.

 While in flight, three of the six crew members were in cockpits that were open to whatever the weather had to offer.
 The commander-navigator sat outside, in the nose of the NC-4.
 The two pilots were also outside, side by side, behind the commander.
 The engineer and radio officer were both inside, 3/4 of the way back in the cramped hull.
 The technician-mechanic was in the rear.